 Awareness Raising.
 First is discussing the importance and benefits of adopting an optimal posture on the bike.
 I liken this to being in a position of “athletic readiness” in order to function and perform well.
 This is equally applicable to any other sport, so if I have determined the cyclist is also active in other sports, I will reference those for an analogy.
 The intellectual concept is made more powerful with visuals, and the best visual is for the cyclist to see themselves on the bike via video.
 I primarily use the side view, but occasionally will use rear view to show pelvic instability, or front view to illustrate leg alignment.
 Often the cyclist does not know what to do on the bike to improve their posture, so we start off the bike.

 Off-bike coaching.
-I will have a good idea of the person’s postural positioning potential on the bike through having previously assessed their standing posture, gait, strength, and mobility.
+I will have a good idea of the person’s postural positioning potential on the bike by having previously assessed their standing posture, gait, strength, and mobility.
 To translate this onto the bike, I find it helps to start with a postural movement sequence off the bike.
 From standing, I introduce and guide the rider through hip hinging, spinal stabilization, core and shoulder engagement.
 In addition, I want the cyclist to achieve a balanced weight distribution fore-aft, and balanced recruitment of the glutes, hamstrings, and quadriceps while in hip and knee flexion.
 Initially, this is done with the feet side by side, and then with one foot in front of the other to simulate being on cranks.
 This is done with live video feedback so the person can see themselves while they increase proprioceptive awareness.

 On Bike coaching.
 Back on the bike, I have the cyclist apply and practice the same techniques, principally hip hinging and by lifting and leading with the sternum to prevent excessive thoracic flexion.
 This may be supported with hands-on physical cuing to help rotate the pelvis, relax the back or engage the shoulders or core.
 I’ll have the person ride for a while with live video feedback so they can experiment and connect what they feel with what they see.
 The person needs to understand where they need to be on the bike, and how to get there, and your guidance may be needed for this.

 Equipment Selection and Positioning.
-At this stage, the bike fitter will be determining if the existing fit-related equipment on the bike is suitable or should be changed, as well as working to refine the rider’s position such that it supports the practice and maintenance of good posture.
+At this stage, the bike fitter will determine if the existing fit-related equipment on the bike is suitable or should be changed, as well as work to refine the rider’s position such that it supports the practice and maintenance of good posture.
 Everything is up for revision, including the bike itself, but common candidates are changes to the saddle, saddle positioning, cleat positioning, and handlebar positioning.
 The primary contact points are manipulated to allow the person to ride in a non-compensatory manner.

 Assign Homework.
 Work with the cyclist to find one or two mental or physical triggers that they can take away and use to cue themselves into having an optimal posture for specific riding situations (climbing, descending, cornering, etc.).
 For example, if the cyclist practices yoga, encourage them to bring the same alignment and breathing principles to the bike.